kstenerud/concise-encoding/cte-specification.md

 ### Escape Sequences

-In some contexts, escape sequences **MAY** be used to encode data that would otherwise be cumbersome or impossible to represent. `\` acts as an escape sequence initiator, followed by an escape type character and possible data:
+In some contexts, escape sequences **MAY** be used to encode data that would otherwise be cumbersome or impossible to represent. `\` acts as an escape sequence initiator, followed by an escape type character and possible data (see [letter case rules](#letter-case)):

 | Sequence (`\` + ...) | Interpretation                          |
 | -------------------- | --------------------------------------- |